 In addition, self-care is important for people with asthma.
 Individual responsibility and action are essential for the prevention of attacks.
 In combination with a medically sound asthma action plan, home remedies for asthma can be very helpful and play an important role in keeping it under control.

 One of the most effective home remedies for asthma is identifying and eliminating triggers for asthma attacks.
-These triggers vary from person to person, although the Centers for Disease Control and Prevention (CDC) note that the following are common:
+These triggers vary from person to person, although the

 - smoke, especially from tobacco, but also from burning wood or grass